 The school fully embraces the philosophy and aims of the Foundation Phase and great emphasis is placed on the use of the outdoors.
 By providing a broad and rich curriculum using an integrated approach, we aim to develop children as individuals, recognising their level of maturity and interests.
 These are crucial years when children learn how to observe, listen, respond and develop as individuals and as members of a caring community.

-In working toward the new curriculum, we are very focussed on our children having the opportunities to demonstrate that they are Healthy & Confident Individuals, Enterprising & Creative contributors, Ethical & Informed Citizens and Ambitious & Capable Learners.
+In embracing the new curriculum, we are very focussed on our children having the opportunities to demonstrate that they are Healthy & Confident Individuals, Enterprising & Creative contributors, Ethical & Informed Citizens and Ambitious & Capable Learners.
 These are the 4 Core Principles.

 Additional Learning Needs

 Bedwas Infant School values the abilities and achievements of all pupils and is committed to providing each pupil with the best environment for learning.
 All staff encourage and support pupils to reach their full potential and promote positive self-esteem and success.
 Every teacher is concerned with the ‘whole child’ as an individual and is aware of the importance of early identification of additional learning need.
 We recognise that many pupils, at some point in their schooling, will have additional or different educational needs of some kind.
 Most children’s needs are met directly by the school, but there are occasions when the support and advice of other agencies is required.

 The on-going development and success of the school is dependent on the quality of its planning to meet additional educational needs and its partnerships with parents and other agencies.

 The school is committed and adheres to the ‘Code of Practice’.
 Upon request, parents are welcome to receive a copy of our school ‘Additional Learning Needs’ policy.
 We are a ‘Learning with Autism’ school.